-- persons with disabilities

-- parent groups

-- community advocacy groups
+- persons with disabilities - parent groups - community advocacy groups - faith-based - aboriginal - for-profit groups - c.

-- faith-based

-- aboriginal

-- for-profit groups

-- c.
 Annually, the committee should review its composition and recruit community representatives to maintain diversity.
-This review should include identification of potential groups, geographic areas and permit use of TDSB space.

-- d.
-The maximum number of members eligible to vote is 15, present and in person: 14 community representatives and 1Trustee.

-- e.
-Representatives of other key organizations are encouraged to attend and participate in meetings, but do not have voting privileges.

-- City of Toronto, i.e. Councillor, Senior City Staff (Social Development and Parks, Forestry and Recreation), Toronto Community Housing

-- Toronto Lands Corporation

-- TDSB Parent and Community Involvement Committee representation

-- Funders: i.e., United Way, Laidlaw

-- Representative from the Government/Staff of the Province of Ontario

-f.
-The following TDSB staff shall act as resources to the committee and should attend and participate in the meetings as appropriate but are not voting members.

-- i.
-Staff Liaison Lead- Executive Officer Facilities and Planning - ii.
-Committee Assistant - iii.
-Senior Manager Plant Operations and Community Use of Schools - iv.
-Permit Coordinator - v.
-Plant Operations and Community Use of Schools staff as required - vi.
-Program Manager Continuing Education - vii.
-Toronto School Administrators Association representative (TSSA) - viii.
-Other departments/staff as required
+This review should include identification of potential groups, geographic areas and permit use of TDSB space. - d.
+The maximum number of members eligible to vote is 15, present and in person: 14 community representatives and 1 Trustee. - e.
+Representatives of other key organizations are encouraged to attend and participate in meetings, but do not have voting privileges. - City of Toronto, i.e. Councillor, Senior City Staff (Social Development and Parks, Forestry and Recreation), Toronto Community Housing - Toronto Lands Corporation - TDSB Parent and Community Involvement Committee representation - Funders: i.e., United Way, Laidlaw - Representative from the Government/Staff of the Province of Ontario - f.
+The following TDSB staff shall act as resources to the committee and should attend and participate in the meetings as appropriate but are not voting members. - i.
+Staff Liaison Lead- appointed by the Director of Education or designate - ii.
+Committee Assistant appointed by the Staff Liaison Lead - iii.
+Facility Services staff as determined by the Staff Liaison Lead - iv.
+Continuing Education staff as required - v.
+Other TDSB departments/staff as required - vi.
+Toronto School Administrators Association representation (TSSA)